crybx/Grabby/README.md

 1. Click the Grabby icon and select "Open Story Tracker"
 2. Add stories you want to track
 3. Your reading progress updates automatically when you grab chapters
-4. Use the queue system to check multiple stories for new chapters*
+4. Use the queue system to check multiple stories for new chapters (if autoNav is supported for the sites)

 ### Bulk Grabbing
 1. Navigate to any chapter of a story
 2. Click "Start Bulk Grab" from the extension popup
 3. Choose how many chapters to grab
-4. Grabby will automatically navigate and download chapters*
+4. Grabby will automatically navigate and download chapters (if autoNav is supported for the site)

 ### Epub Creation
 1. Navigate to any webpage or story you want to convert
 2. Click "Create Epub" from the extension popup
 3. Use the embedded WebToEpub-Codex interface to:
-   - Parse and extract content from 200+ supported websites
+   - Parse and extract content from supported websites
    - Customize metadata, cover images, and formatting
    - Generate epub files for e-readers
    - Access WebToEpub-Codex fork features

 *Note: Bulk grabbing and automatic new chapter checking require site-specific configuration.
 (More details below.)
 These features are available for sites with navigation support.
-Single-page grabbing works on any webpage.
+Single-page grabbing works on any webpage and epub creation does not require navigation support.

-## Compatibility
+## Supported Sites

 **Grabby works on any webpage** - even local files opened in your browser.
 It uses a multi-tiered extraction approach:

-### Sites with Custom Support (50+ sites)
+### Sites with Custom Support
 Grabby includes custom extraction logic for specific sites:
 - Fiction platforms (Webnovel, Tapas, Syosetu, etc.)
 - Fan fiction sites (AO3, FanFiction.com, etc.)